hargoniX/master/thesis/thesis.typ

 emitted as uninterpreted types of the form `val a : type`.

 After the cleanup step, Chako eliminates dependent types as described in @sect_trans_dtt.
 The practical implementation takes three notable deviations from the theoretical description.
-First, it supports arbitrary interleavings of type and term parameters to constants.
-Second, it treats some logical connectives, such as Lean's `And`, `Iff`, `Eq`, and `Exists`, specially so they can later be directly translated to Nunchaku's logic.
+It supports arbitrary interleavings of type and term parameters to constants.
+Furthermore, it treats some logical connectives, such as Lean's `And`, `Iff`, `Eq`, and `Exists`, specially so they can later be directly translated to Nunchaku's logic.
 This is not required for soundness but is useful because many of Nunchaku's backend solvers have special support for these constants.
 Thus, encoding them directly, instead of as inductive predicates,